-The 63,190-square-feet, environmentally sustainable campus includes a research building with classrooms, research labs and offices and a separate marine service facility.
+The 63,190-square-foot, environmentally sustainable campus includes a research building with classrooms, research labs and offices, and a separate marine service facility.
 The new CSI campus gives scientists a base in eastern North Carolina for conducting research, and it provides a new regional resource facility for coastal education.

 The facility is certified LEED Gold® from the U.S. Green Building Council.
 Sustainability was a key priority for this project and the design of the facility is based on the interwoven relationship between architecture and landscape.
 The building is elevated, allowing the natural landscape to continue beneath the building while providing panoramic views of the wetlands and the Croatan Sound.
 A cost-effective geothermal HVAC system utilizes untreated Dare County well water as the geothermal energy source with minimal impact on the coastal environment.

 East Carolina University

 Add widgets in Appearance → Widgets → Footer Widgets